One Piece (2023 TV series): Development

 In July 2017, Weekly Shōnen Jump editor-in-chief Hiroyuki Nakano announced that Tomorrow Studios (a partnership between Marty Adelstein and ITV Studios) and Shueisha would commence production of an American live-action television adaptation of Eiichiro Oda's One Piece manga series as part of the series' 20th anniversary celebrations.
-Oda would serve as executive producer for the series alongside Tomorrow Studios CEO Adelstein and Becky Clements.
-The series would reportedly begin with the East Blue saga.
-Adelstein also said the production cost could set new records.
+Oda was set to serve as executive producer alongside Marty Adelstein and Becky Clements.
+The series was planned to begin with the East Blue saga and was noted for its high production ambitions.